Bears megaproject bill sacked, but lawmakers draw up new play to keep team in state

-SPRINGFIELD — The property tax break legislation backed by the Bears to build a stadium in Arlington Heights doesn’t have the votes to pass in Springfield, a key lawmaker said late Saturday.
+SPRINGFIELD — The property tax break legislation backed by the Chicago Bears to build a stadium in Arlington Heights didn’t have the votes to pass in Springfield.

-But legislators were working overnight to craft an alternative proposal to keep the NFL franchise in Illinois — maybe even still in Chicago — and prevent the team from bolting to Indiana.
+But legislators crafted an alternative proposal to try to keep the football franchise in Illinois — maybe even still in Chicago — and prevent the team from bolting to Indiana.

-“We’re focused on trying to construct a bill that will ensure that the Bears stay in Illinois,” said Sen. Bill Cunningham, the Chicago Democrat leading Bears stadium negotiations in the Senate.
-“Exactly what that looks like we haven’t landed on yet.
-We do know that the current proposal on the table — it just does not have the votes to pass.
+“We’re focused on trying to construct a bill that will ensure that the Bears stay in Illinois,” said Cunningham, a Democrat from Chicago’s South Side.
+“The current proposal on the table — it just does not have the votes to pass.
 But we have not given up, and we’re hopeful that we’ll have a plan moving forward.”

 A property tax deal that would have paved the way to the Bears’ suburban relocation was ultimately too bitter of a pill for members of the Chicago delegation to swallow, Cunningham confirmed.

-New legislation being devised would provide incentives for the team to build in Arlington Heights, Chicago, or even other municipalities, putting them all on an “equal footing” to compete for a stadium, Cunningham said.
+The new legislation devised overnight into Sunday morning provides incentives for the team to build in Arlington Heights, Chicago and other municipalities, putting them all on an “equal footing” to compete for a stadium, Cunningham said.

 Although Bears brass have publicly said they are only considering two locations for a new stadium — Arlington Heights and Hammond, Indiana — they’ve met privately with Chicago city officials “repeatedly” for months, he added.

-He said members of his caucus have “a couple ideas in the works” and are hopeful a better plan will “crystallize” by Sunday morning.
+He said members of his caucus had “a couple ideas in the works” and were hopeful a better plan would “crystallize” by Sunday morning.

-He added that he had a constructive meeting with Gov. JB Pritzker to discuss those ideas.
+He added that he had a constructive meeting with Pritzker to discuss those ideas.

-“We’re going to make every effort to take care of this before the end of the day tomorrow,” Cunningham vowed.
+“We’re going to make every effort to take care of this (Bears bill) before the end of the day tomorrow,” Cunningham vowed.

 State senators have been considering the so-called megaproject legislation since the House passed a 376-page version on a 78-32 vote on April 22.
-There was talk at the Capitol in recent days that the bill could be pared down — from an economic development tool that could benefit any project worth more than $100 million in the state, to one that just focused on the Bears’ proposed $5 billion redevelopment of the former Arlington Park racetrack and other projects in Cook County.
+There was talk at the Capitol in recent days that the bill could be pared down — from an economic development tool that could benefit any project worth more than $100 million in the state, to one that just focused on the Bears’ proposed $5 billion redevelopment of the former racetrack in Arlington Heights and other projects in Cook County.

 Under the Payments in Lieu of Taxes financing mechanism outlined in the bill, the team would have been able to negotiate tax payments directly with school districts and other local governments for up to 40 years.

-But in private caucus meetings among supermajority Senate Democrats, it became apparent there was no appetite to support such a long-term tax reduction.
+But in private caucus meetings among supermajority Senate Democrats in recent weeks, it became apparent there was no appetite to support such a long-term tax reduction.

 “There are concerns about the property tax break, and caucus members just aren’t really comfortable with it, so we’re trying to find out an alternative,” Cunningham said.